hsc996/Social-Media-API-Webserver/README.md

 This API is designed as a specialised social media platform specifically for software developers; providing a centralised hub to bridge the gap between developers and cutting-edge technology innovation.
 The platform caters specifically to develoeprs who are interested in experimenting with and contributing to developer who are interested in experimenting with and contributing to emerging technologies: For example, AI, blockchain, quantum computing and emerging programming languages.
 Users can create posts detailing their experiments, showcase prototypes, and share insights on novel techniques and tools.
 Similarly, users are also able to engage in "Innovation Threads" that track the development of new ideas and concepts within these fields.

 Furthermore, this platform aims to streamline these interactions by consolidating various community-building aspects into one dedicated space.
-The follower/following feature offers users control over their feed, ensuring that content is tailored to their interests and visibility preferences.
+The follower/following feature offers users to customise their feed to include updates on technologies of their interest, influential tech leaders and groundbreaking research.
 Additionally, the like and comment functionalities are designed to foster engagement and strengthen relationships within the developer community.
 In addition to traditional social media functionalities, this platform also incorporates features tailored to innovation and collaboration.
 This approach not only enhances commnication and collaboration but also ensures that users can easily navigate and contribute to a vibrant, interconnected network.
+Users can also create their own "Innovation Threads" in which they can track the development of new ideas within the community and exchange their opinions on emerging technology.
+Within my ERD I've included a proposed feature called "Tech Challenges", where users can propose and solve technology-related problems.
+Despite my belief that this is a strong idea, it ultimately wasn't included in the final application due to time constraints.

+This application aims to achieve several key objectives.
+Firstly, it seeks to strengthen community relationships within the tech community.
+Secondly, it strives to facilitate developer engagement in innovation and by helping the identify gaps in emerging and evolving fields.
+By staying abreast of trends and offering a welcoming platform for open discussion, this platform will enable community members to meet these goals effectively.

 ```
-Users can participate in "Tech Challenges," where they can propose and solve technology-related problems, engage in "Innovation Threads" that track the development of new ideas, and collaborate on open-source projects within the platform.
-The follower/following system allows users to customize their feeds to include updates on technologies of their interest, influential tech leaders, and groundbreaking research.

-The platform also includes a "Tech Trends" feature that aggregates and highlights the latest advancements and discussions in various tech fields, keeping users at the forefront of industry developments.
-This unique approach not only fosters a community centered around technological innovation but also provides a dedicated space for developers to drive and participate in the future of technology.

-objective references and statistics to support this answer
-- mention the competitors: Linkedin, Medium, Stackoverflow, Reddit, Substack
+- propose this is used internally within a company? -- this may consolidate team relationships, promote professional development, improve product outcomes, create novel solutions in the software domain

+- research developer communities
+- trends in community engagement
+- successful developer platforms

 ```

 ### 2. Describe the way tasks are allocated and tracked in your project.
 **includes proof of thorough usage of specific task management tools through the length of the project**